- This event is over.

-Soloists of considerable fame, and chamber music players of great artistic worth, each of whom with considerable experience and success in a series of transversal, innovative linguistic environments.
+Soloists of considerable fame, and chamber music players of great artistic worth, these artistes have considerable experience and success across geographies.

 These are the members of the “Umbria Ensemble”, whose noble, solid classical formation provided the initial momentum for the ensemble’s artistic journey embracing a myriad of styles and developments in the most refined musical language.

 From romanticism to the avant-garde – this powerhouse of talent having embraced a broad variety of musical genres right up to the latest expressions of today’s Music – the repertoire and interpretative style of the “Umbria Ensemble” is characterized by a vital dynamism that has led the group to measure itself against, and produce concerts and events in cooperation with, the most interesting artistic undertakings of the moment (in the fields of Theatre, Cinema and Dance), in the belief that the boundaries separating Art Forms and Languages are of a purely academic nature.